smohith/cp4i-install/README.md

    ![cs-operator-subscribe.png](images/cs-operator-subscribe.png)

    The OLM will now go out and pull the operator and its dependencies (if any) from the online catalog and install them.
-This could take several minutes.
 When complete the result should look something like the following with `Succeeded` as status:

    ![cs-operator-installed.png](images/cs-operator-installed.png)